 We believe everyone has the right to experience the Zoo and the great outdoors, regardless of ability.
 That’s why we’re dedicated to providing an accessible experience to all of our guests.

 Wheelchairs are welcome in all areas of the Zoo.
 Some walkways include slight ramps and the Kangaroo Walkabout path is made of finely crushed coquina.
 Rainforest Revealed features an elevated walkway that can be accessed by a lift; we recommend calling prior to your visit to confirm the lift is operational.
 Temporary exhibits may include mulch paths.
 Attractions such as kayaking and Treetop Trek cannot accommodate wheeled devices.

 Mobility devices are available at Guest Services on a first-come, first-serve basis.
-Wheelchairs can be rented for $10 and electric conveyance vehicles for $25 plus tax (fee must be paid with a credit card; ID required).
+Wheelchairs can be rented for $10 and electric conveyance vehicles for $27 including tax.
+Please see our main service window to purchase your rentals.